Couples in These U.S. States Have the Happiest Relationships

 Speaking of health, both physical and mental well-being also appear to be linked to relationship happiness.
 Our survey indicates that one's state of health is a significant determinant of a relationship’s overall satisfaction and stability.

-And it's not just current dynamics — 1 in 3 Americans admit that unresolved issues from past relationships impact their present ones.
+And it's not just current dynamics — one in three Americans admit that unresolved issues from past relationships impact their present ones.
 This statistic highlights the vital need for individuals to heal, learn, and grow from previous relationships to nurture their current ones better.

-Understanding the nuances of relationship dynamics has never been more crucial, particularly in an era where seeking professional guidance to navigate the complexities of romantic partnerships is becoming more and more normalized.
+Understanding the nuances of relationship dynamics has never been more crucial, particularly in an era when seeking professional guidance to navigate the complexities of romantic partnerships is becoming increasingly normal.

 If you're intrigued by the intricacies of human behavior and relationships and wish to guide others toward healthier and happier connections, learning how to become a counselor can be a rewarding next step.
 Many choose the marriage and family route through MFT degrees.